 The majority of the facility projects anticipated during the Plan period are required to maintain current equipment capabilities or to increase efficiency of current operations.
-Other projects will be necessary to take advantage of technological and other improvement opportunities and to address changes in the oil field operating environment.
+Other projects are planned to take advantage of technological and other improvement opportunities and to address changes in the oil field operating environment.

-CRC has a Mechanical Integrity and Quality Assurance ("MIQA") program to assess and maintain critical equipment in order to protect the environment.
+CRC has a Mechanical Integrity and Quality Assurance ("MIQA") program to assess and maintain facility equipment and piping in order to ensure safety of personnel, operations, and/or the environment.
 The MIQA program is designed to meet internal and regulatory requirements and provide a high level of equipment integrity to reduce risk and increase reliability.
 Key elements include: